FoundUPS

 Stakeholders: 80% ├── Un (0-Pool): 60% (the people — users, community) ├── Dao (1-Pool): 16% (the builders — agents, team) └── Du (2-Pool): 4% (the founders) Network: 20% ├── Network: 16% (drip rewards to all) └── Fund: 4% (held in reserve)

 There is no "customer" tier because everyone who participates is a stakeholder.
 There is no "investor" tier because capital doesn't buy privilege — work does.
-Activity levels (0/1/2) are dynamic: an inactive founder earning 3.2% can be out-earned by an active community member at 60.8%.
+Activity levels (0/1/2) are dynamic: an inactive founder receiving 3.2% can be outpaced by an active community member at 60.8%.
 Engagement matters more than title.

 Prevents Terra-style death spirals.
 If the BTC backing ratio drops below 80%, exit operations are progressively restricted: NORMAL → CAUTION → RESTRICTED → EMERGENCY.
 Demurrage rates automatically decrease during stress, reducing decay pressure.